About Kenny Kane

-From a young age, I have always been fascinated with technology and the role it plays in making companies and projects successful.
+From a young age, I have always been fascinated with technology and the role it plays in our daily lives.

 In my teens, I built websites for high school bands, my own (failed) projects, and eventually local businesses.
-As time went by, my ability to create worthwhile things on the internet improved.
+As time went by, my ability to create worthwhile things on the internet increased.

-College, from my perspective, was an opportunity to round out my skill set.
-I knew I wanted to be a key part of something important, I just wasn't sure what.
+Going to college was an opportunity to round out my skill set.
+I knew I wanted to be a key part of something important, and was anxious to realize that dream.
 In my fifth year of undergraduate studies, I stumbled upon a small nonprofit called "I'm Too Young For This!
 Cancer Foundation."

 As I approached college graduation, with 8 years of work as a Pharmacy Technician behind me, life as a nonprofit employee seemed to be more and more of a reality.
 Upon graduation in 2010, I was hired as employee #2 of what would eventually become "Stupid Cancer."

 It was Stupid Cancer that gave me the opportunity to use my technological curiosity for the benefit of an underserved population.
 Unlike the projects of my teens, I finally had the ingredients to really grow as an operations technologist, in parallel with the growth of the organization.

 Along my journey with Stupid Cancer, I was named 2013 "Nonprofiteer of the Year" by the Young Nonprofit Professionals Network of New York City.
 Almost immediately after, I became actively involved with YNPN-NYC, serving as Partnerships Chair and then Board Chair.

 After nearly 7 years, 5 cross-country awareness road trips, a few hundred podcasts, and a heaping amount of lessons learned, I left New York City and Long Island for Austin, TX in summer 2016.